 In addition to being a tasty ingredient in many dishes and marinades, thyme has several medicinal uses that make it a beneficial herb to grow within the household.
 It has antiseptic and antifungal properties, which are useful for treating wounds and both internal and external infections.
 The most common method of consuming the herb is in food, but it is also possible to make a mild thyme syrup for cough prevention or an aromatic infusion to treat the common cold.
 Thyme can be grown on a windowsill or in a sunroom; it requires a temperature of around 60 - 70°F (16 - 21°C), watering once or twice a week and regular pruning.

 5. Echinacea (Echinacea purpurea)

-Echinacea is regularly suggested by herbalists to treat or avoid the common cold, because it is rich in antioxidants that help strengthen the immune system.
+Echinacea is regularly suggested by herbalists to treat or prevent the common cold because it is rich in antioxidants that help strengthen the immune system.
 Echinacea tea is possibly the most popular form of ingesting the plant; however, an echinacea tincture for immunity enhancement can also be easily prepared at home.
 Echinacea will grow happily indoors if kept in a sunny space at a temperature of 65 - 70°F (18 - 21°C) with regular irrigation.

 These are just five of many helpful medicinal herbs that can be grown indoors.
 With some care and attention, it is possible to cultivate these plants year-round, which can be rewarding and extremely satisfying.
 Not only will the herbs be useful for remedies and cooking, but they will also brighten up the home with their delightful features and pleasant fragrance.